Puchaczov/Musoq/README.md

 [![Nuget](https://img.shields.io/badge/Nuget%3F-yes-green.svg)](https://www.nuget.org/packages?q=musoq)
 [![Build & Tests](https://github.com/Puchaczov/Musoq/workflows/Unit%20Tests/badge.svg)](https://github.com/Puchaczov/Musoq/workflows/Unit%20Tests/badge.svg)

-# What is Musoq?
+# What is Musoq
-Musoq is handy engine that allows to use SQL syntax on a variety of data sources.
+Musoq is a powerful engine designed to apply SQL syntax across a variety of data sources, making data querying more intuitive and accessible.
+Whether it's files, directories, comma separated values, or even complex data structures, Musoq simplifies data access.

 ![Anim](https://github.com/Puchaczov/Musoq/blob/master/musoq_anim_3.gif)

-# Do you want to know more?
+# Features
 Musoq exposes raw data sets as queryable sources.
 This allows to search these data sources using SQL syntax variant.
 What can be used as query source?
 Virtually anything!
 Here are some ideas (many of them are already included in the project!):

-- Directories
-- Files
-- Structured files (.csv, .json, .xml, logs)
-- Photos (by exif attributes)
-- Archived files (.zip)
-- Git, Svn, TFS
-- Websites (tables, lists)
-- Processes
-- Time
-- AI - **GPT 3 / 4 (required API-KEY)**
-- Airtable **(reqiuired API-KEY)**, SQLite, Postgres

-It is possible to mix sources between each other.

-## Where are those data sources?

-Please, Visit **[Musoq.DataSources](https://github.com/Puchaczov/Musoq.DataSources)** repository where all plugins are stored
+- **Versatile Data Sources:** Visit **[Musoq.DataSources](https://github.com/Puchaczov/Musoq.DataSources)** repository where all plugins are stored.

-## What does a query look like?

-  `select * from #os.files('path/to/folder', false) where Extension = '.exe' or Extension = '.png'`

-or through reordered syntax:

-  `from #os.files('path/to/folder', false) where Extension = '.exe' or Extension = '.png' select *`

-## Does it work on Linux?

-The engine is compatible with Linux, Windows, and Docker environments.
-It is also expected to run on macOS, although it has not been explicitly tested on this platform.
+- **SQL Syntax Variant:** Use familiar SQL syntax for querying, including support for complex queries and user-defined functions.
+- **Cross-Platform:** Runs on Linux, Windows, and Docker. macOS compatibility is anticipated.
+- **Extensible:** Easily extend Musoq with plugins to add custom data sources.

-## What features does it has?
+## Syntax features

 - Optional query reordering (from ... where ... group by ... having ... select ... skip N take N2)
 - Use of `*` to select all columns.